 run by a Fascist dictator (which might have been technically true during Franco's dictatorship, except there are no tropical jungles

 US productions are likely to misrepresent Spaniards more often than Mexicans, since Mexicans have many more demonstrable stereotypes in American pop-culture than Spaniards do, and they will likely have a much easier time casting Mexican actors (or from anywhere else in Latin America) than Spanish ones, accents and even race

 be damned.
 In Japan, where both nations are equally exotic, the mix and mash is likelier to happen both ways.

 See Toros y Flamenco

 and South of the Border

 versions of Spain and Mexico, respectively.
 Contrast Latin Land

 for a similar fusion of different countries south of the United States in a process not that different of Spexico, with only jungle or llamas

-added for flavour depending on circumstances, and terrorists if convenient.
+added for flavor depending on the circumstances, and narcoterrorists if convenient.